InfraLore/make_for_devops/chapters/03-make_fundamentals.md

 ## Essential Make Syntax for DevOps Use Cases

-### The Fundamental Structure: Targets, Prerequisites, and Commands
+### The Fundamental Structure: Targets, Prerequisites, and Recipes

 Every Makefile is built around a simple concept: **targets**.
 In the compilation world, targets are usually files you want to create.
 In DevOps, targets